LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/exercises.rst

 **personal access token**.
 A PAT takes the place of a password, and the token process is considered more secure than a username/password verification.

-Once you create your PAT, you will use it instead of your password when performing Git operations over HTTPS.
+Once you create your PAT, you will use it instead of your password to perform HTTPS Git operations.

 .. sourcecode:: bash